Words you might encounter at Queen’s

 The practice of honest and responsible scholarship within the Canadian academic context.
 Violations can have serious consequences for an academic.
 Read about the possible violations on the Queen’s Academic Integrity website.
 Complete SASS’s Academic Integrity module to learn more about this important subject.

 An academic assignment might ask for students to demonstrate various skills, like analyze or evaluate.
 Read through some Common Assignment Terminology and gain understanding of what an essay or project is asking for.
 Additionally, always clarify assignment expectations with the instructor.
-To get an idea of how much time the various steps of an assignment should take, use SASS’s Assignment Calculator.
+To get an idea of how much time the various steps of an assignment should take, use SASS’s Assignment Planner.

 Citation, Citation Styles, and Citation Managers: Academic writing depends on the ability to properly give credit to the ideas of other scholars through citation.
 Citation styles “are a set of rules or standards established by a specific society, association or publisher for documenting various sources of information” (Queen’s University Library –learn more about Citing Sources here).
 Citation managers help collect, organize, cite and share references.
 Explore the Library’s overview of Citation Managers.